Design a System in Simulink

 Build the sensor:

 Construct the distance measurement subsystem.
-In the Sensor model block, use Subtract, Math Function with function
+In the subsystem named

-Model sampling.
-Add a Zero-Order Hold block from the Discrete library to the subsystem and set the Sample time parameter to
+To model the sampling, add a Zero-Order Hold block to the subsystem from the Discrete library and set the Sample time parameter for the block to

-Model the alert logic.
-Add a Compare to Constant block from the Logic and Bit Operations library and set the parameters:
+To model the alert logic, add a Compare to Constant block from the Logic and Bit Operations library and set these block parameters:

 Output data type:

-1when its input is less than or equal to
+1when the input value is less than or equal to

 Test the design with an obstacle location of X = 0.65, Y = 0 using Constant blocks as inputs to the Sensor model subsystem.
 This test verifies design functionality in the X direction.
 You can create similar tests for different paths.
 This model only generates an alert.
 It does not control the robot.

 Set the obstacle location.
 Add two Constant blocks from the Sources library set the constant values to

 0. Connect the position outputs of the robot to the inputs of the sensor.